aherbert/gdsc-smlm/docs/model_plugins.rst

 By default all the molecules are single particles.
 However it may be desirable to simulate a collection of compound molecules, for example dimers and hexamers.
 This is possible using the ``Compound molecules`` option.
 If this option is selected the plugin will show a second dialog where the user can input the molecule configuration using a `Google Protocol Buffers <https://developers.google.com/protocol-buffers>`_ specification.

 The specification is a list of all the compounds that should be simulated.
 Each compound has a fraction parameter.
 The compound will be represented using the fraction divided by the total sum of all fractions to indicate the proportion of the compound.
 Each compound also has a diffusion parameter.
 When using compound molecules the ``Diffusion`` parameter in the main plugin dialog is ignored.
 Note that the ``Fixed fraction`` parameter is still used to fix a fraction of the compounds.
-To gain more control over the moving molecules set the ``Fixed fraction`` parameter so zero.
+To gain more control over the moving molecules set the ``Fixed fraction`` parameter to zero.
 Then simulate a mixed population of diffusing molecules and fixed molecules by specifying the same compounds twice, one with a diffusion coefficient of zero and the other non-zero.

 The remaining section of the compound specification is the list of atoms.
 These are fluorophore positions relative to the origin.
 The distances are specified in nanometres.
 The atom mass is used to weight the centre of mass for the compound.
 If omitted it is assumed all the atoms are the same.